COSEnu/cosenu_docs/index.md

 # Theoretical setup

-$$\text{COSE}\nu$$ solves the following 1-D hyperbolic equation with a source term which describes the evolution of a two-flavor neutrino system.
+`Cose`$$\nu$$ solves the following 1-D hyperbolic equation with a source term which describes the evolution of a two-flavor neutrino system.

 $$
 \begin{equation}